novinary/webapi-i-challenge/PSEUDOCODE.md

 - all the methods we are going to use off the server are built into express not node

 Step 2
-- Get the server to listen
+- Get the server to listen - Done

+Step 3
+- Handle get request to our roots.
+Get takes endpoints and a callback